Skip to content

 Known limitations

-• AuthPolicies can only target HTTPRoutes/Gateways defined within the same namespace of the AuthPolicy.
+• AuthPolicies can only target HTTPRoutes/GRPCRoutes/Gateways defined within the same namespace of the AuthPolicy.

 • AuthPolicies that reference other Kubernetes objects (typically Secrets) require those objects to the created in the same namespace as the Kuadrant custom resource managing the deployment.
 This is the case of AuthPolicies that define API key authentication with allNamespaces option set to false (default), where the API key Secrets must be created in the Kuadrant CR namespace and not in the AuthPolicy namespace.